jjnino/custom-title-view/README.md

 An easy to use UIView class with a UILabel.
 The label allows for full customization of the `navigiationItem`'s `titleView` property as if you were just setting the `title` property.
 Especially useful for app that are supporting older version of iOS that do not have the large titles (pre iOS 11).

+## Installation
+Copy the contents of CustomizeTitleView or add the file into your project.

 ## Usage
 ```
 //create a view